Anti-war movement: 2001 Afghanistan War

-There was initially little opposition to the 2001 Afghanistan War in the United States and the United Kingdom, which was seen as a response to the 11 September 2001 terrorist attacks and was supported by most the American public.
-Most vocal opposition came from pacifist groups and groups promoting a leftist political agenda.
-In the United States, the group A.N.S.W.E.R. was one of the most visible organizers of anti-war protests, but the group faced considerable controversy over allegations that it was a front for the Stalinist Workers World Party.
+There was initially little opposition to the 2001 Afghanistan War in the United States and the United Kingdom, which was seen as a response to the 11 September 2001 terrorist attacks and was supported by most of the American public.
+Most vocal opposition came from pacifist groups and groups promoting a left-wing political agenda.
 Over time, opposition to the war in Afghanistan has grown more widespread, partly as a result of weariness with the length of the conflict and partly as a result of a conflating of the conflict with the unpopular war in Iraq.

 Iraq War

 The anti-war position gained renewed support and attention in the buildup to the 2003 invasion of Iraq by the U.S. and its allies.
 Millions of people staged mass protests across the world in the immediate prelude to the invasion, and demonstrations and other forms of anti-war activism have continued throughout the occupation.
 The primary opposition within the U.S. to the continued occupation of Iraq has come from the grassroots.
 Opposition to the conflict, how it had been fought, and complications during the aftermath period divided public sentiment in the U.S., resulting in majority public opinion turning against the war for the first time in the spring of 2004, a turn which has held since.

 The American country music band Dixie Chicks opposition to the war caused many radio stations to stop playing their records, but who were supported in their anti-war stance by the equally anti-war country music legend Merle Haggard, who in the summer of 2003 released a song critical of US media coverage of the Iraq War.
 Anti-war groups protested during both the Democratic National Convention and 2008 Republican National Convention protests held in Saint Paul, Minnesota, in September 2008.